godondi/590-59-assn2/README.md

 ## Starvation

 The queues contained in the fork ensure that a each philosopher that has tried to eat and is now in waiting state is able to eat in a reasonable amount of time before they starve.
-This prevents starvation and ensures every philosopher eats.
+This makes starvation improbable, although not impossible.

 ## Race Conditions